jhbastek/VideoMetamaterials/README.md

         └── ...
 ```

 We use the [Accelerate](https://huggingface.co/docs/accelerate/index) library to speed up training when a multi GPU environment is available.
-Please first configure your setup via ```accelerate config``` before training the diffusion model via
+Please first configure your setup via `accelerate config` (note that `accelerate` can also be used in single GPU setups).
+To then generate new metamaterial samples simply run
 ```
 accelerate launch main.py
 ```
-Note that `accelerate` can also be used in single GPU setups.
+The generated samples will then be stored in `runs/pretrained/eval_target_w_<guidance_weight>/`.
+In case of interest, we store the normalization constants to rescale the pixel values to their physical equivalent in `data/<reference_frame>/training/min_max_values.csv`.

+To experiment with different setups simply change the user input in `main.py`.
+Here you can adjust the number of generated samples per conditioning, change the guidance scaling `w` or also train new models based on the parameters given in `model.yaml` (including the option to log to `wandb`).

 For further information, please first refer to the [TBA], the Supporting Information [TBA] or reach out to [Jan-Hendrik Bastek](mailto:jbastek@ethz.ch).